we ask you to cancel your appointments in case of flu symptoms or, if possible, to change them to a video consultation.

 We will try to make new appointments for you as soon as possible.

-Patients with flu-like symptoms who are about to have an egg collection must be tested for coronavirus on the morning of the egg collection, as unfortunately, we cannot perform an egg collection on this day in the event of a positive rapid test.
+Patients with flu-like symptoms who are about to have an egg collection must use a FFP2-Mask.
+In the event of a positive rapid test, we are not able to perform an egg collection.

 Please understand these procedures.
 It is for the protection of everyone.
 Of course, we are available for you by phone as well as by e-mail.